 Each year the company's record on health and safety is reported to the Board.

-For the 3rd consecutive year Brewing and Logistics can report a reduction (12 percent) in the number of accidents achieved through the improved training and support given by the Brewing and Logistics Health and Safety team.
-Our managed pubs can also report a 10 percent reduction in overall numbers of accidents, achieved through raising the profile of Health and Safety management throughout the operational team.
+Brewing and Logistics reported an increase of 19% in the number of accidents.
+This followed 3 consecutive years were accidents fell.
+Our managed pubs can also report a 13% reduction in overall numbers of accidents, achieved through raising the profile of Health and Safety management throughout the operational team.

 The safe operation of our pubs depends upon safety training, documented safety instructions, safe design and engineering, and established routines of safety inspection.
 All new staff are trained from the outset to ensure that a high degree of awareness of safety is sustained.